 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rosine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rosine has few renters and college students.
 But the biggest reason it is quieter in Rosine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rosine may be for you.

-Being a small town, Rosine does not have a public transit system used by locals to get to and from work.
+Rosine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rosine in 2022 was $27,166, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,664 for a family of four.
 However, Rosine contains both very wealthy and poor people as well.